anycable/docs.anycable.io/docs/anycable-go/apollo.md

 We test our implementation against the official Apollo WebSocket link configuration described here: [Get real-time updates from your GraphQL server][apollo-subscriptions].

+See [GraphQL subscriptions with Apollo](../js/graphql.md) for the client-side setup.

 ## Authentication

 Apollo GraphQL supports passing additional connection params during the connection establishment.
 For example: